PolicarpoBatistaUliana/UEC/README.md

 ##### 4. **decrypt_with_private_key**
 Decrypts data using the private key.
 Allows secure access to data encrypted with the corresponding public keys.

+These functions handle encryption and decryption operations by processing numeric and string headers along with data, leveraging cryptographic keys and parameters to ensure secure and verifiable data exchanges.

 ##### Example Usage:

 ###### Case 1: Public-key encryption, Private-key decryption